anakais/ntn-boilerplate-anakais/content/blog/2021-03-01-how-to-edit-the-content.md

 ---
 createdAt: 2021-03-01
-title: How to edit the content
+title: Como editar o conteúdo
-description: And what to expect when running a repo-based CMS
+description: E o que esperar ao executar um CMS baseado em repo
 ---
 It is easy to write **markdown**-*enabled* content like this placeholder text, with support for images and even code snippets.